bastibl/gr-ieee802-11/README.md

 ### log4cpp

 I use the new [logging feature](http://gnuradio.org/doc/doxygen/page_logger.html) of GNU Radio which relies on log4cpp.
-This should be an optional dependency some when, but currently it is required.
+This should be an optional dependency some day, but currently it is required.
 You can install it with

-    sudo apt-get install log4cpp5-dev
+    sudo apt-get install liblog4cpp5-dev
     sudo port install log4cpp